lucio369/passwordManager/README.md

 #### Abstraction

-When storing sensitive information, we can encrypt it to mask the meaning attached to data so that it is not used by an unauthorised third party.
+When storing sensitive information, we can encrypt it to mask the meaning attached to data so that it is not used by an unauthorized third party.
 Encryption essentially is the abstraction of meaning from something.
 In removing the meaning of the data and thus changing it into something useless for interceptors the information is kept secure.

 Moreover, I outlined prior that I would want the program to produced passwords that would be virtually impossible to crack.
 By virtually impossible it means that current hacking techniques would take an extremely long time to crack a password so much so that it is deemed impossible.
 In this sense, abstraction is used to make the matter of password cracking a statistical matter as opposed to considering the entire situation of the user and their login.
 Some cracking techniques are trained on dictionaries due to our tendency to use passwords in terms of language.
 On the other hand, brute force describes the password cracking method which goes over every possibility until finding the original password.
 Anyway, these describe cracking as a matter of time; the longer a password would take to crack, the stronger it is considered to be.